 Surely, there is a better way to manage patient care.

-The answer then hit me.
-All these protocols and information that is provided from the medical provider can be accessed digitally; especially since we are living in the age of the smartphone that was 2011 and I sat on that idea until 2017 as I was busy with life and other ventures.
+The answer then hit me after looking at the existing applications like EPIC and others that give you basic access.
+All the protocols and information that is provided by the medical provider can be accessed digitally; especially since we are living in the age of the smartphone.; that was 2011 and I sat on that idea until 2017 as I was busy with life and other ventures.

 My grandmother Lola Allen died in February 2012.
-I thought that developing a mobile application that managed your medication protocol for compliance and integrates into multiple EHR systems could touch millions of busy and overwhelmed families with medical needs would be an excellent way of honoring her spirit.
+Developing a mobile application that helped manage your medication and care protocols for compliance and integrated into multiple EHR systems could touch millions of busy and overwhelmed families with medical needs.
+This is an excellent way of honoring my grandmother's spirit.

-This is the my grandmother Lola Allen and the she is the inspiration behind this idea and myself in late 2011.
+This is my grandmother Lola Allen and myself in late 2011; she is the inspiration behind this idea.